Treatment

 Treatment for pulmonary and disseminated infections

-Treatment of human pulmonary or disseminated infections is more difficult, requiring proper antimicrobial therapy, often lasting for months or years - if the patient does not first succumb to the infection.
+Treatment of human pulmonary or disseminated infections is more difficult.
+They require proper antimicrobial therapy, which often lasts months or years if the patient does not succumb to the infection first.
 Surgical drainage of abscesses or lesions is often required.